23220 Chagrin Blvd., Suite 476, Beachwood, OH, 44122 chris@emilyjerryfoundation.org 440.289.8662

 Pharmacy technician national certification does not supplant the need for a licensed pharmacist to exercise control over the performance of a delegated function nor does national certification exempt the pharmacy technician from registration pursuant to this chapter.

-20:51:29:14.
-Registration certification.
-The pharmacy technician shall maintain the original certificate of registration as a pharmacy technician issued by the board.
-The pharmacist-in-charge (§ 20:51:06:02.01) of each pharmacy utilizing a pharmacy technician is responsible for verifying that any technician working in the pharmacy is registered and compliant with all rules of this chapter.
+Source: 31 SDR 35, effective September 19, 2004; 38 SDR 121, effective January 17, 2012; 50 SDR 138, effective June 2, 2024.” ” 20:51:29:14.
+Registration verification.
+The pharmacist-in-charge of each pharmacy utilizing a pharmacy technician is responsible for verifying that any technician working in the pharmacy is registered with the board and compliant with all rules of this chapter.
 Any violation by the technician may be grounds for disciplinary action against the pharmacist-in-charge.

-20:51:29:16.
+Law Implemented: SDCL 36-11-2(22), 36-11-2.2, 36-11-34.” ” 20:51:29:16.
 Training and utilization of pharmacy technicians.
-Notwithstanding the fact that a pharmacy technician has completed a training program as specified in § 20:51:29:11, it is the responsibility of the pharmacist-in-charge of a pharmacy to ensure that a technician receives adequate training in the tasks performed by pharmacy technicians working at that pharmacy.
-Any pharmacy utilizing a pharmacy technician shall develop, implement, and periodically review written policies and procedures for training and utilizing pharmacy technicians appropriate to the practice of pharmacy at that pharmacy.
-Each pharmacy shall specify in its policies the frequency of review.
-Each pharmacy shall document and maintain each technician’s training for the duration of employment.
-The pharmacy shall make its policies and procedures and documentation of technician training available for inspection by the board.
+The pharmacist-in-charge of a pharmacy shall ensure that a registered pharmacy technician receives adequate training in the tasks performed by technicians working at that pharmacy.
+A pharmacy employing a registered pharmacy technician shall develop, implement, and periodically review written policies and procedures for training and utilizing technicians appropriate to the practice of pharmacy at that pharmacy.
+Each pharmacy shall specify the frequency of review in its policies.
+Each pharmacy shall document and maintain each registered pharmacy technician’s training for the duration of employment.
+The pharmacy shall make its policies and procedures and documentation of registerd pharmacy technician training available for inspection by the board.

 The data contained in this 2012 Annual Scorecard are accurate as of December 2012 .
 Because statutes and regulations are continually revised, the data are subject to change.
 These data have been verified with the state board of pharmacy.
 This scorecard is updated on an annual basis in order to incorporate statutory and regulatory changes.
 A new scorecard will be issued in July 2013.